 Even on a keto diet (below 20 grams per day) you can probably have a glass of wine fairly regularly.
 And on a moderate low-carb diet, wine is not a problem.

-Please note that dry wines contain less than 0.5 grams of sugar per glass.4 The other substances, often counted as carbs, constitute miscellaneous remains from the fermentation process, like glycerol, that should have a minimal effect on blood sugar or insulin levels.
-Using the number 2 grams of carbs per glass of dry wine is conservative.
-All dry wines fit well within a keto diet.
+Please note that dry wines usually contain less than 0.5 grams of sugar per glass.4 The other substances, often counted as carbs, constitute miscellaneous remains from the fermentation process, like glycerol, that should have a minimal effect on blood sugar or insulin levels.5 Using the number 2 grams of carbs per glass of dry wine is conservative.
+All dry wines fit well within a keto diet.6

 Sweet dessert wines, however, contain a lot more sugar.

 Beer is a problem on keto.
 There’s a reason people talk about “beer bellies”.
-There are tons of rapidly digestible carbs in beer – it’s been called liquid bread.
-For that reason, unfortunately, most beers are a disaster for weight control and should be avoided on keto.
+There are lots of rapidly digestible carbs in beer – it’s been called liquid bread.7 For that reason, unfortunately, most beers are a disaster for weight control and should be avoided on keto.

 Note that the amount of carbs in beer vary depending on the brand.
 There are a few possible low-carb options for keto.
 Check out our keto beer guide below for details.

 When it comes to drinks, it’s pretty straightforward.
 Pure spirits like whiskey, brandy, cognac, vodka, tequila contain zero carbs and they are all fine on keto.

 The worst option of all is to mix alcohol with soda or juice; this will be a sugar bomb.